Hernando de Soto: Effects of expedition in North America

 The Spanish believed that de Soto's excursion to Florida was a failure.
 They acquired neither gold nor prosperity and founded no colonies.
 But the expedition had several major consequences.

-It contributed to the process of the Columbian Exchange.
+It contributed to the process of the Spanish Columbian Exchange.
 For instance, some of the swine brought by de Soto escaped and became the ancestors of feral razorback pigs in the southeastern United States.

 De Soto was instrumental in contributing to the development of a hostile relationship between many Native American tribes and Europeans.
 When his expedition encountered hostile natives in the new lands, more often than not it was his men who instigated the clashes.

 More devastating than the battles were the diseases which may have been carried by the members of the expedition.
 Because the indigenous people lacked the immunity which the Europeans had acquired through generations of exposure to these Eurasian diseases, the Native Americans may have suffered epidemics of illness after exposure to such diseases as measles, smallpox, and chicken pox.
 Several areas traversed by the expedition became depopulated, potentially by disease caused by contact with the Europeans.
 Seeing the high fatalities and devastation caused, many natives would have fled the populated areas for the surrounding hills and swamps.
 In some areas, the social structure would have changed because of high population losses due to epidemics.
 However, recent scholars have begun to question whether the expedition brought novel disease at all.
 The arrival of many diseases, aside from malaria, is disputed and they may not have entered the region until much later.
 The first documented smallpox epidemic in the southeast arrived in 1696, and Mississippian social structures persisted in some parts of the region until the 18th century.

 The records of the expedition contributed greatly to European knowledge about the geography, biology, and ethnology of the New World.
 The de Soto expedition's descriptions of North American natives are the earliest-known source of information about the societies in the Southeast.
 They are the only European description of the culture and habits of North American native tribes before these peoples encountered other Europeans.
 De Soto's men were both the first and nearly the last Europeans to witness the villages and civilization of the Mississippian culture.

 De Soto's expedition led the Spanish crown to reconsider Spain's attitude toward the colonies north of Mexico.
 He claimed large parts of North America for Spain.

-The Spanish concentrated their missions in the state of Florida and along the Pacific coast.
+Efforts to reconstruct de Soto's route was met with resistance from public denunciation questioning the credibility of the "official route”. earning more details on the de Soto used matters because with a precise reconstruction of the de Soto route in hand, the information and incidents of the expedition can then be linked to archaeological information, and in this way we can build a picture of the social geography of a significant portion of the sixteenth-century southeastern United States.